Suspended sentence: United Kingdom

-A custodial sentence may, at the discretion of the sentencing judge or magistrates, be suspended for up to two years if the term of imprisonment is under two years and the offender agrees to comply with court requirements, which may include a curfew, performing unpaid work, and/or engaging in an appropriate rehabilitation programme.
+In England and Wales, a custodial sentence may, at the discretion of the sentencing judge or magistrates, be suspended for up to two years if the term of imprisonment is under two years and the offender agrees to comply with court requirements, which may include a curfew, performing unpaid work, and/or engaging in an appropriate rehabilitation programme.
 In 2017, 5% of convictions resulted in a suspended sentence, compared to 7% immediate custodial sentences.

 The sentencing guidelines indicate that it is appropriate for a sentence to be suspended if there is strong personal mitigation and/or a realistic prospect of rehabilitation, but suspended sentences should not be used for offenders who pose a risk to the public or who have a history of poor compliance with court orders.

+Suspended sentences were introduced to English law by the Criminal Justice Act 1967.

 United States

 In the United States, it is common practice for judges to hand down suspended sentences to first-time offenders who have committed a minor crime, and for prosecutors to recommend suspended sentences as part of a plea bargain.
 They are often given to mitigate the effect of penalties.

 In some jurisdictions, the criminal record of the guilty party will still carry the offense, even after probation is adequately served.
-It is important to note that suspending a sentence does not completely remove the conviction from a person's record.
+Suspending a sentence does not completely remove the conviction from a person's record.
 While it may be hidden from the public, it is not hidden from law enforcement.
 In other cases, the process of deferred adjudication prevents the conviction from appearing on a person's criminal record, once probation had been completed.

-In the federal system, judges' authority to suspend sentences has been abolished by the Sentencing Reform Act of 1984, through the United States Sentencing Commission, and upheld by Mistretta v.
-United States.

 In military trials governed by the Uniform Code of Military Justice, officers meting out non-judicial punishment may suspend the punishment they order.